 If you’re looking for something slightly different when it comes to your Peruvian food, then this one’s for you.
 Offering a variety of set menus and an extensive menu designed for you to pick multiple sharing dishes, the Soho-based Chotto Matte is a Japanese-Peruvian fusion joint – ideal for a well-deserved meal after a long day hitting the shops.

 Halal-friendly, the sashimi and king oyster mushroom tostadas are both well worth a try, and they do a mean sea bass ceviche too.
 For something really special, go for the Amazonian barbecue salmon – it’s paired with some pretty fantastic wine.
-They’ve also got a new Marylebone-based branch which opened back in May, so this is the place to head when the original closes for refurbishments in July.
+They’ve also got a Marylebone-based branch too which opened back in 2022.
+Even better, to celebrate National Peruvian Day on Friday July 28, Chotto Matte is offering their favourite dishes – the Chotto Ceviche and Chuleta De Cordero Ahumada – with a delicious, Peruvian-born Pisco Sour cocktail.

 4. Ceviche, Soho